stoeps13/connections-doc/source/user/blogs/t_blog_follow.md

 1. From the navigation bar, click **Communities** then select the community that contains the blog that you want to follow.
 You can select a blog from the **My Communities** or **Discover** page.
 2. In the community menu, click **Follow this Community**.
 To stop following, click **Stop Following this Community**.

+!!! note
-**Note:** When you follow a community, you automatically follow community blog entries.
+    When you follow a community, you automatically follow community blog entries.

 ## Monitoring blog activity {#section_qxl_ntp_35b .section}